bomonike/bomonike.github.io/ai-agents.md

    * Adaptability - Adjusting strategies based on changing circumstances

    * Responsibility - Bearing some causal or moral accountability for actions

+   Additionally:

+   * Reasoning — The ability to draw inferences, evaluate options, and make decisions based on logic or evidence
+   * Proactivity — Taking initiative to anticipate needs or problems rather than only reacting to prompts
+   * Memory — Retaining and leveraging past experiences or context to inform future actions
+   * Communication — The ability to exchange information meaningfully with humans or other agents
+   * Tool Use — The capacity to interact with external systems, APIs, or environments to accomplish goals
+   * Learning — Improving performance over time through experience or feedback

 * <strong>Vertical AI agents</strong> are tailored to address unique challenges and streamline processes within designated sectors such as healthcare, finance, or customer support.
 Vertical AI agents could be <a target="_blank" href="https://www.ycombinator.com/library/Lt-vertical-ai-agents-could-be-10x-bigger-than-saas">10X bigger than SAAS</a> repleaes entire teams and organizationa -- a fundamentally new paradigm. https://www.rippling.com/ works on verticals.